terrytangyuan/social-media-kit/CONTRIBUTING.md

 # Contributing to Social Media Kit

 Thank you for your interest in contributing to the Social Media Kit!
-This LinkedIn post formatter with multi-platform support is an open project that welcomes contributions from developers of all skill levels.
+We welcome contributions from developers of all skill levels.

 ## 🚀 Getting Started